ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-To provide an example, a simple protocol that adds a length as a header would receive the `NewOutputMessage` event, create a data representation of the length of the Message data, and then send a data that is the concatenation of the length header and the original Message data.
+To provide an example, a simple protocol that adds a length as a header would receive the `NewOutputMessage` event, create a data representation of the length of the Message data, and then send a block of data that is the concatenation of the length header and the original Message data.

 ## Receiver-side Message Framing {#receive-framing}